GIT_FEED

 arimxyer/models

-TUI and CLI for browsing AI models, benchmarks, and coding agents
+TUI and CLI for browsing AI models, benchmarks, coding agents, and statuses for AI providers.

 View on GitHub